afnog/sse/setup/lxc.md

 	ssh afnog@<dynamic-ip>

-Edit `/etc/network/interfaces` and make it look like this:
+Sudo edit `/etc/network/interfaces` and make it look like this:

 	auto lo
 	iface lo inet loopback